wp-insider/simple-membership/simple-membership/readme.txt

 = TODO 3.4.7 =
 - Add the partial protection addon to the listing.
 - Add the SWPM Misc Shortcodes addon to the listing.
+- Fixed a typo in the manage content protection menu tab.

 = 3.4.6 =
 - Added Arabic language translation to the plugin.
 The translation was submitted by Hanin Fatani.